 Case 1: You are on a compounded GLP-1 that already includes B12

-If you are on one of these, you are getting B12 with every shot.
+If you are on a compounded GLP-1 with B12, you are getting B12 with every shot.
 No additional supplementation needed unless labs show deficiency.

 Case 2: You are on branded Ozempic, Wegovy, Mounjaro, or Zepbound

-These formulations are pure GLP-1, no B12.
+These formulations are pure GLP-1 (or dual GIP/GLP-1 in tirzepatide's case), no B12.
 If you eat enough animal foods to maintain B12 status, you are fine.
 If your appetite is suppressed enough that meat, eggs, and dairy are dropping out of the diet, supplementation is reasonable.

 | Form | Dose | Best for | Bioavailability |